machinarii/hypervibe/README.md

 A macOS menu-bar app that turns a paired Apple TV Siri Remote into **a walkie-talkie for Claude Code**.

-Grab the remote, push to talk, and vibe-code with Claude without breaking flow.
+Grab a remote, push to talk, and vibe-code with Claude Code without breaking flow.

+Hyper optimize your vibe coding!

 Tested with the 1st-gen Siri Remote (Model A1513).